adambhun/SonarQube_compose/README.md

 * This persists for the current session only (modifies `/proc/sys/vm/max_map_count`)

 * To modify this kernel parameter permanently, append: `vm.max_map_count=262144` to `/etc/sysctl.conf`
 		<br> Note: if this fails the setting has probably been overridden by a file in `/etc/sysctl.d`
 		that has the same setting defined in it.

+Setting the maximum VM map count should be enough on most systems.
+If not, the following instructions might help you:

+* Increase the maximum number of open files:
+		`sysctl -w fs.file-max=65536`

+* Set the maximum file descriptors for a process:
+		`ulimit -n 65536`

+* Set the maximum number of user processes:
+		`ulimit -u 4096`

 # Usage